 The objective for our English Learner (EL) students is that they will develop proficiency in English as rapidly and effectively as possible and they will keep up academically with their English Only peers.
 We provide English Language Development (Language Acquisition) instruction and access to the District's challenging core curriculum to all English Language Learners

 SPUSD has a dual obligation to our EL students.
 First, to provide meaningful access to grade-level academic content via appropriate instruction and second, to develop academic English language proficiency.

 How are students identified as English Learners?

 California requires all parents to complete a Home Language Survey when registering children for school.
 The survey asks:

-If the answer to the first three questions on the survey is a language other than English, the child must take the California English Language Development Test (CELDT) as well as other measures to determine the child’s English proficiency level.
+If the answer to the first three questions on the survey is a language other than English, the child must take the Initial English Language Proficiency Assessment for California (ELPAC).
+The results of the ELPAC are used to determine English language proficiency.
 By law, a parent cannot opt their child out of this testing.